Asayuki397/Obsidian/MAS250/_HW2.md

 - Subsets containing the item x:

-    To form a subset of size rrr containing the fixed item xxx, we must select the remaining r−1 items from the other n - 1 available items.
+    To form a subset of size r containing the fixed item xxx, we must select the remaining r−1 items from the other n - 1 available items.
 The number of ways to do this is:

 $$